district10/blog/_posts/post-0001-pandoc-readme.md

 [pandoc-templates]: https://github.com/jgm/pandoc-templates

-Pandoc's markdown
+Pandoc's Markdown
 =================

-Pandoc understands an extended and slightly revised version of John Gruber's [markdown] syntax.
-This document explains the syntax, noting differences from standard markdown.
+Pandoc understands an extended and slightly revised version of John Gruber's [Markdown] syntax.
+This document explains the syntax, noting differences from standard Markdown.
 Except where noted, these differences can be suppressed by using the `markdown_strict` format instead of `markdown`.
 An extensions can be enabled by adding `+EXTENSION` to the format name and disabled by adding `-EXTENSION`.
-For example, `markdown_strict+footnotes` is strict markdown with footnotes enabled, while `markdown-footnotes-pipe_tables` is pandoc's markdown without footnotes or pipe tables.
+For example, `markdown_strict+footnotes` is strict Markdown with footnotes enabled, while `markdown-footnotes-pipe_tables` is pandoc's Markdown without footnotes or pipe tables.

 Philosophy
 ----------